 2025 Youth Challenge competition

 Our school's education group held a charity competition called the "2050 Future Changemakers Competition."
 It's said that the national champion could win a prize of 4000 yuan.
-Our "Purple Elf" project perfectly met all the requirements for participation, so we signed up.
+Our "Purpura Elf" project perfectly met all the requirements for participation, so we signed up.
 Actually, I was initially confident of winning the national championship.
 After all, most of the projects I knew of were just ideas without any practical application, while our project already had a complete app developed and available on the App Store.
 Furthermore, operating our app requires significant costs: an annual App Store fee of 688 yuan, a server fee of 99 yuan per year… the annual cost would add up to over 1000 yuan.
 Therefore, we really hoped to win the prize money to further develop our project.

 The competition format was as follows: first, a preliminary round, where participants gave a presentation in front of their teachers, who would decide whether to advance (everyone advanced in this round).
 Then, the final round was held within our school, and the winning team advanced to the national finals and received the 1000 yuan prize.
 Finally, there was the national finals, which offered several awards, but the national champion received an additional 3000 yuan prize, bringing the total to 4000 yuan including the school finals prize.